NVIDIA/tensorrt-laboratory/README.md

 ./build.sh
 ```

-The above commands build a docker image, map the current working directory inside the container,
+The above commands build a docker image, maps the current working directory inside the container,
 and finally, builds the library inside the container.
 All dependencies are provided by the container,
 but the actual source code remains on the host.
 For deployment, copy or build the library as part
 of the container's filesystem.